AndreaM16/Go-Affine-Cipher-Cracker/README.md

  - Run: `./main plaintext ciphertext`

 ###Where
- - `plaintext` is a chosen plaintext
+ - `plaintext` is a chosen plaintext.
+Single words ONLY supported for now.
- - `ciphertext` is its encrypted corres corresponding
+ - `ciphertext` is its encrypted corres corresponding.
+Single words ONLY supported for now.

 ##How it works
 Let k = (a, b)